qknight/qt-fuse-example/qt-fuse-integrated/README.md

 - update this documentation, see the README from the qt-fuse direcotry
 - REWRITE examplefs.cc::Read_buf

+## implementation using QLocalSocket
+see commit cf2747d790db0688b868141d09892c81d6fb3c91 where i got the idea behind qt-fuse-intrgrated partially working using a QLocalSocket. the current implementation based on a QFile does not work at all!

+since /dev/fuse is a character device and not a socket it wonders me why this code works in the first place ;-)

 # what is this?
 this is a Qt4 example on how to integrate the FUSE eventloop (fuse_loop and/or fuse_loop_mt) into the qcoreapplication's eventloop.